The Death Penalty: How bad is the European Union?

 6) EU Population Supports The Death Penalty

-The EU contradicts their own population, a majority which supported the execution of Iraqi dictator/mass murderer Saddam Hussein (7) and, very likely, a majority would support the death penalty for cases where children were raped, tortured and murdered, as well as cases of mass and serial murders (())))), with the EU supporting an anti-democratic position.
+The EU contradicts their own population, a majority which supported the execution of Iraqi dictator/mass murderer Saddam Hussein (7) and, very likely, a majority would support the death penalty for cases where children were raped, tortured and murdered, as well as cases of mass and serial murders (7), with the EU government supporting the anti-democratic, anti-death penalty position, which also sacrifices more innocent lives.

 Majority does not make right, but all other points, herein, do make it right, as is that majority.